Aryo15/Proxima/docs/plugins/index.rst

 ~~~~~~~~~

 Removing a plugin involves two steps.
 The first one is to check if the plugin
-has applied any migrations on FlaskBB and if so you can
+has applied any migrations on Ekaayam and if so you can
 undo them via::

     $ flaskbb db downgrade <plugin_name>@base

-The second step is to wipe the settings from FlaskBB which can be done in the
+The second step is to wipe the settings from Ekaayam which can be done in the
 Admin Panel or by running::

     $ flaskbb plugins uninstall <plugin_name>